cterdam/dotfiles/README.md

 - Rust installation script needs to alter shell files which are nonexistent.

   - Just use the graphic installer.
 After running the installer, the installed Rust environment might not be in `$PATH` right away, but the our `zshrc` should take care of that once activated.

 - Vim installed through brew does not seem to replace system vim.

   - Upon finishing installing the brew version, run `which vim` and you might see that it's still the system vim (and not the brew vim) which gets evoked.
 This is because brew-installed apps are not given priority in PATH.
-    Don't worry about it; `cterdam.zshrc` will fix this.
+Don't worry about it;
+    `cterdam.zshrc` will fix this.

-- Vim needs file permissions for undo files or other functionalities.

-  - Change the ownership of the Vim folder to the user:

-    ```zsh
-    sudo chown -R `whoami` $HOME/.vim
-    ```

-- COC needs file permissions for config.

-  - Change the ownership of the config folder to the user:

-    ```zsh
-    sudo chown -R $(whoami) $HOME/.config
-    ```

 ## Submodules

 Use `git submodule status --recursive` to see all submodules.

 If submodule folders appear empty after cloning, run this to download all submodules (and their submodules, if any):

 ```zsh
 git submodule update --init --recursive
 ```

 Note that updating the parent repo will not automatically update submodules.
 To update submodules, since git 1.8.2 the option `--remote` was added to support updating to latest tips of remote branches:

 ```zsh
 git submodule update --recursive --remote
 ```

-Or, if cloning this parent repo for the first time, run this to ensure you download everything:
+Or, if cloning this parent repo for the first time, run this to ensure you download
+everything:

 ```zsh
 git clone --recursive <project url>